 Last week we told you that Apple may be subject to an antitrust inquiry from the Department of Justice over their iTunes music service.
 Now it seems that the DOJ inquiry may be going a little deeper than just Apple’s iTunes.

-According to the New York Post, the Department of Justice, is also investigation how Apple does business with media companies in areas beyond music, and it seems they may have contacted several media and technology companies to get their views on Apple.
+According to the New York Post, the Department of Justice is also investigating how Apple does business with media companies in areas beyond music, and it seems they may have contacted several media and technology companies to get their views on Apple.

-This is yet to be confirmed by the Justice Department and Apple, but its seems that Apple’s ban on Adobe’s Flash from their iPhone OS is what prompted the Justice Department to start looking into Apple.
+This is yet to be confirmed by the Justice Department and Apple, but it seems that Apple’s ban on Adobe’s Flash from their iPhone OS is what prompted the Justice Department to start looking into Apple.
+The ban on Flash has been a contentious issue, with Apple CEO Steve Jobs famously stating that Flash was not suitable for mobile devices due to its performance and security issues.
+This decision has had significant implications for developers and content creators who relied on Flash technology.

-We have previous heard that there may be an inquiry into the way Apple deals with their developers, specifically with the last update to the developer agreement which excluded developers using third party applications to develop iPhone apps.
+We have previously heard that there may be an inquiry into the way Apple deals with their developers, specifically with the last update to the developer agreement which excluded developers using third-party applications to develop iPhone apps.
+This move was seen as a way to force developers to use Apple’s own tools and technologies, thereby maintaining tighter control over the app ecosystem.
+Critics argue that this stifles innovation and limits developers’ freedom to choose the best tools for their needs.

 via Cnet